magomimmo/modern-cljs/doc/tutorial-02.md

 ## Introduction

 One of the main reasons to use a LISP dialect like CLJ is its REPL (Read Eval Print Loop), which enables a very interactive style of programming.
-CLJS communities worked very hard to bring the same REPL-based programming experience to CLJS, creating a way to connect a CLJS REPL to the JS engine embedded in the browser.
+CLJS communities are still working very hard to bring into CLJS the same REPL-based programming experience available in CLJ, and create a way to connect a CLJS REPL to the JS engine embedded in the browser.
 This style of programming allows you to evaluate CLJS forms in the REPL and have immediate feedback in the browser to which the REPL is connected.

 Due to browser-imposed limitations to prevent [cross site scripting][1] attacks, the REPL connection with the browser embedded JS engine has to